 Understanding how search engines work is only the first step of the process in improving a site's search rankings.
 Actually improving a site's rank involves leveraging various SEO techniques to optimize the site for search:

-Keyword Research - Keyword research is often the starting point for SEO and involves looking at what keywords a site is already ranking for, what keywords competitors rank for, and what other keywords potential customers are searching for.
-Identifying the terms that searchers use in Google search and other search engines provides direction on what existing content can be optimized and what new content can be created.
+Keyword research - Keyword research is often the starting point for SEO and involves looking at what keywords a site is already ranking for, what keywords competitors rank for, and what other keywords potential customers are searching for.
+Identifying the terms that searchers use in Google search and other search engines provide direction on what existing content can be optimized and what new content can be created.

-Content Marketing - Once potential keywords are identified, content marketing comes into play.
+Content marketing - Once potential keywords are identified, content marketing comes into play.
 This can be updating existing content or creating brand new pieces of content.
-Because Google and other search engines place a premium on high-quality content, it's important to research what content is already out there and create a compelling piece of content that provides a positive user experience and has a chance of ranking highly in the search engine results.
+Because Google and other search engines place a premium on high-quality content, it's important to research what content is already out there and create a compelling piece of content that provides a positive user experience and has a chance of ranking higher in the search engine results.
 Good content also has a greater chance of being shared on social media and attracting links.

-Semantic Markup - Another SEO strategy that SEO experts utilize is optimizing a website's semantic markup.
+Semantic markup - Another SEO strategy that SEO experts utilize is optimizing a website's semantic markup.
 Semantic markup (such as Schema.org) is used to describe the meaning behind the content on a page, such as helping to identify who the author of a piece of content is or the topic and type of content on a page.
-Using semantic markup can help with getting rich snippets displayed in the search results page, such as extra text, review stars, and even images.
+Using semantic markup can help with getting rich snippets displayed in the search results page, such as extra text, review stars and even images.
 Rich snippets in the SERPs doesn't have an impact on search rankings, but can improve CTR from search, resulting in an increase in organic traffic.

 Google Search Console - Google Search Console (formerly known as "Google Webmaster Tools") is a free tool provided by Google, and is a standard tool in the SEO's toolkit.
 GSC provides rankings and traffic reports for top keywords and pages, and can help identify and fix on-site technical issues.